Pre-Islamic Arabia: Bronze Age (3000 – 1300 BCE)

 The Dilmun civilization was an important trading center which at the height of its power controlled the Persian Gulf trading routes.
 This was enabled by a number of natural advantages to the region, and part of this was its abundant underground water supplies and easy anchorages for ships.
 It became a center for long-distance trade and all types of commodities passed through it (trade extending to areas as far as the Indus Valley), including a variety of exotic goods.
 As a result, Dilmun became legendary in Mesopotamian literature.
-The Sumerians regarded Dilmun as holy land.
+The Sumerians regarded Dilmun as a holy land.
 The Sumerians described Dilmun as a paradise garden in the Epic of Gilgamesh.
 The Sumerian tale of the garden paradise of Dilmun may have been an inspiration for the Garden of Eden story.
 Dilmun, sometimes described as "the place where the sun rises" and "the Land of the Living", is the scene of some versions of the Eridu Genesis, and the place where the deified Sumerian hero of the flood, Utnapishtim (Ziusudra), was taken by the gods to live forever.
 Thorkild Jacobsen's translation of the Eridu Genesis calls it "Mount Dilmun" which he locates as a "faraway, half-mythical place".